Nature of Motivation

-Motives are the energizing forces within us: These forces are invisible and it is very difficult to measure them, because all of us are different and the motives energizing us at a point differ from time to time.
+Motives are the energizing forces within us: These forces are invisible and it is very difficult to measure them because all of us are different and the motives energizing us at a point differ from time to time.
 Observing someone's behavior may indicate that a certain need is present in this person which motivates him onwards.

 The same behavior may result from many different motives: Behavior may be caused by a number of different motives.
 For example, the motives behind the purchase of a car may be: to appear respectable; to satisfy economic values and to reinforce company created status differentials; to appear younger and attractive; to gain acceptance from others or to maintain the acceptance already gained through a similar income level.
 Therefore, it is wrong to asses that all behavior as coming from the same motive.
-For different motives people do different things like attend classes, get married, join unions or groups etc. Thus motives cannot be identified from any specific behavior.
+For different motives, people do different things like attend classes, get married, join unions or groups etc. Thus motives cannot be identified from any specific behavior.

 Motives may operate in harmony or in conflict: Behavior is frequently the result of the interplay of several motives.
 These motives may drive a person to one direction or in a number of other directions.
-For example, an employ may desire an outstanding performance and may also be sensitive to being outcast by his fellow employees if he performs too well and receive too much of appreciation from the employer.
-Therefore, behavior is the result of many forces differing in direction and intent.
+For example, an employee may desire an outstanding performance and may also be sensitive to being outcast by his fellow employees if he performs too well and receive too much appreciation from the employer.
+Therefore, the behavior is the result of many forces differing in direction and intent.

 Behavior can be used as an estimate of an individual's motives: It is possible to make an estimate of the cause of an individual's behavior by repeatedly observing his behavior.
 For example, there is truth in the statement that some people always seem to feel insecure and thus behave continuously in a manner reflecting the insecurity of feeling.
 There are also people who behave in a way that radiates confidence.
 They are confident in many different social settings so that one finds a constant and repeated behavior from which people probably estimate the motive of the person.
-Obviously, if a person is at a state of near starvation, most of his behaviour will be related to the need for food.
+Obviously, if a person is at a state of near starvation, most of his behavior will be related to the need for food.

-Motives come and go: Energy level of a motivation may differ in different times. i.e. rarely we find the same energy level of motivation for a long period like a year or 10 years.
+Motives come and go: Energy level of the motivation may differ in different times. i.e. rarely we find the same energy level of motivation for a long period like a year or 10 years.
 For example, a young man who prefers to travel during vacation may give up the idea during the tennis season because the joy of playing tennis takes place the need of traveling.
 The girl who is overly concerned about her hair and clothes during adolescence may turn her attention to other things once she grows up.
 Humans are constantly growing and the motive at one point in time will not be as intense as the motive at another point in time.

-Motives interact with environment: The situation at a particular point in time may trigger or suppress the action of a motive.
+Motives interact with the environment: The situation at a particular point in time may trigger or suppress the action of a motive.
 You probably have experienced situations where you did not realize the intensity of need of a car till the traveling requirements of your business are not developed.
 Similarly, many of these sociological needs become stimulated when you are in a situation filled with the sociological factors.

 Process of motivation